ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

  📌 **Parametric tests**

 If the objective is to find the correlation or linear relationship between two continuous variables, the Pearson correlation coefficient measures that only if the data is normally distributed.
 Due to this assumption, it's a parametric test.
-Pearson correlation is sensitive to outliers in data, a large sample is in general used in this test for reliable results.
+Pearson correlation is sensitive to outliers in data, a large sample is typically used in this test for reliable results.

 A T-test is a parametric test which measures whether a given cofficient/weight of a variable is significantly different than zero.

 📌 **Non-parametric tests**